CIT2202/separating-logic-and-presentation/README.md

-## Separating logic and presentation
+# Separating logic and presentation
+This practical considers how we can use *includes* to remove duplicate code from a database driven PHP web application.

+## Setting up
 Previously we looked at creating database driven web functionality using a films database (a browseable list, inserting a new film etc.).

-This repository contains the same 'browseable list' PHP page, however, it has been re-written to separate the application logic (working with the database) from the presentation (HTML, echo statements etc.).
-Have a good look at this example.
+* Make sure you have a working copy of this practical work from Week 4: PartB.
+If you didn't finish this practical work you can find a working version at https://github.com/CIT2202/films-single-table-crud/tree/solutions (you will need to change the database settings so this works with your database).
+* Make sure this fully works before doing the next steps.

+## Removing duplicate code
-* Using your previous PHP practical work (from Week 4: Part B).
-Can you re-write your PHP code to do something similar i.e. use includes to remove duplicate code.
+* Can you re-write the PHP code in this films to use includes to remove duplicate code.
   * To start with, focus on the *browseable-list.php* page.
 You can use the example in this repository to guide you.
 * Then try and do something similar for the *details.php* page, and for *create* and *save*.